kriszyp/lmdb-js/README.md

 The `childTransaction` function can be executed on its own (to run the child transaction inside the next queued transaction), or it can be executed inside another transaction callback, executing the child transaction within the current transaction.

+### `db.committed: Promise`
+This is a promise-like object that resolves when all previous writes have been committed.

+### `db.flushed: Promise`
+This is a promise-like object that resolves when all previous writes have been committed and fully flushed/synced to disk/storage.

 ### `db.putSync(key, value, versionOrOptions?: number | PutOptions): boolean`
 This will set the provided value at the specified key, but will do so synchronously.
 If this is called inside of a transaction, the put will be performed in the current transaction.
 If not, a transaction will be started, the put will be executed, the transaction will be committed, and then the function will return.
 We do not recommend this be used for any high-frequency operations as it can be vastly slower (often blocking the main JS thread for multiple milliseconds) than the `put` operation (typically consumes a few _microseconds_ on a worker thread).
 The third argument may be a version number or an options object that supports `append`, `appendDup`, `noOverwrite`, `noDupData`, and `version` for corresponding LMDB put flags.